SeldonIO/MLServer/docs/examples/content-type/README.md

 # Content Type Decoding

 MLServer extends the V2 inference protocol by adding support for a `content_type` annotation.
-This annotation can be provided either through the model metadata `tags`, or through the input `parameters`.
+This annotation can be provided either through the model metadata `parameters`, or through the input `parameters`.
 By leveraging the `content_type` annotation, we can provide the necessary information to MLServer so that it can _decode_ the input payload from the "wire" V2 protocol to something meaningful to the model / user (e.g. a NumPy array).

 This example will walk you through some examples which illustrate how this works, and how it can be extended.